egrinfeld/karpenter-provider-aws/website/content/en/v1.1/getting-started/getting-started-with-karpenter/_index.md

 The following cluster configuration will:

 * Use CloudFormation to set up the infrastructure needed by the EKS cluster.
 See [CloudFormation]({{< relref "../../reference/cloudformation/" >}}) for a complete description of what `cloudformation.yaml` does for Karpenter.
-* Create a Kubernetes service account and AWS IAM Role, and associate them using IRSA to let Karpenter launch instances.
-* Add the Karpenter node role to the aws-auth configmap to allow nodes to connect.
 * Use [AWS EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) for the kube-system and karpenter namespaces.
 Uncomment fargateProfiles settings (and comment out managedNodeGroups settings) to use Fargate for both namespaces instead.
 * Set KARPENTER_IAM_ROLE_ARN variables.
 * Create a role to allow spot instances.